Object relations theory: Fairbairn's structural theory

-No child can live in a world devoid of hope for the future.
 Fairbairn had a part time position in an orphanage, where he saw neglected and abused children.
 He noticed that they created fantasies about the "goodness" of their parents and eagerly looked forward to being reunited with them.
 He realized that these children had dissociated and repressed the many physical and emotional outrages that they had been subjected to in the family.
 Once in the orphanage, these same children lived in a fantasy world of hope and expectation, which prevented them from psychological collapse.
 The fantasy self that the child develops was called the libidinal self (or libidinal ego) and it related to the very best parts of the parents, who may have shown interest or tenderness toward their child at one time or another, which the needy child then enhances with fantasy.
 The fantasy enhanced view of the parent was called the exciting object by Fairbairn, which was based on the excitement of the child as he spun his fantasy of a reunion with his loving parents.
 This pair of self and objects is also contained in the child's unconscious, but he may call them into awareness when he is desperate for comfort and support (Fairbairn, 1952, 102–119).

 Fairbairn's structural model contains three selves that relate to three aspects of the object.
 The selves do not know or relate to each other, and the process of dissociation and the development of these structures is called the splitting defense, or splitting.